AuinStudios/Rhytehm-Game-Demo/README.md

 ## (16/06/2021)
 ###  made the input system code  moer efficent and removed the code from the arrows and to the borders because it was insanely inefficent because if u where on a  hard song with like 2000 notes each note would have a   script and thats inefficent so i fixed that but im trying to fix the missing  note thing which right now im to lazy to finish so  im doing it torromow or some other day

+## (24/06/2021)
+### im lazy this month but i managed to finish the  missing system and added some effects when u hit it and  an effect when u get a  50 combo streak